Carolina College of Natural Health Sciences

 Mint and parsley stimulate digestion, aiding your body in its digestion of raw zucchini, as do sauteed garlic and onions.
 Walnuts offer satisfying oils and weight to this light dish.

-Is Raw Zucchini Noodles & Mint Walnut Pesto Good for My Ayurvedic Diet?
+Is Raw Zucchini Noodles & Mint Walnut Pesto a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Raw Zucchini Noodles & Mint Walnut Pesto' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.